본문 바로가기

 Nolan's "Odyssey"...
 Pushing the Limits of Technology

-Amidst the flood of sequels, "Odyssey," opening on July 17, is the most anticipated "event" for cinephiles.
-Based on Homer's epic poem, the film is expected to be a completely new action piece, thanks to Christopher Nolan's unique interpretation.
+Amidst a flood of sequels, "Odyssey," set for release on July 17, is the most anticipated "event" for cinephiles.
+Based on Homer's epic, the film is expected to present a completely new kind of action movie, infused with director Christopher Nolan's unique interpretation.

 Director Nolan has once again pushed technical boundaries by shooting the entire film with IMAX film cameras.
 The cast is also unprecedented, featuring Matt Damon, Tom Holland, Anne Hathaway, Zendaya, Lupita Nyong'o, Robert Pattinson, and Charlize Theron-a lineup reminiscent of the Academy Awards.

-While the plot remains tightly under wraps, industry expectations are exceptionally high.
-At a time when everyone else is following "safe box office formulas," only Nolan has taken the bold approach of betting everything on the "theatrical experience."
-Variety described this audacious and massive challenge as "the only original gamble Hollywood has allowed amid a sea of franchises," expressing great anticipation.
+While the detailed plot remains tightly under wraps, industry expectations are exceptionally high.
+At a time when everyone else is following the "safe formula for box office success," Nolan alone is taking a bold, straightforward approach with a focus on the "theatrical experience."
+Variety expressed anticipation for this audacious and grand challenge, calling it "the only original gamble Hollywood has allowed amid the franchise wars."

 Hollywood Bets on "Certainty Over Adventure"...
 Wagering on Billion-Dollar Nostalgia Movie 'Dune: Part 2' Still Cut